wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.2.2 =
+* [Note] The WordPress Translation Team contacted us to let us know that Slimstat has been imported into [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-slimstat).
+We adapted the source code and moved the localization files within our folder structure, to comply with their new guidelines.
+It looks like it will now be much easier for our users to contribute, and help Slimstat speak many new languages.
+* [New] You can now filter existing users in groups, using wildcards.
+* [New] Our premium add-on User Overview now extends the tracker to record login/logout events.
+This feature can be useful if you have a membership site and want to know when users actually log in.
+* [Update] Time on page now displays hours, if the duration is long enough (thank you, Ralf)
+* [Fix] Patched a javascript vulnerability that might be exploited via the Activity Log report (thank you, Ivan)
+* [Fix] Session tracking cookie does not differentiate between logged in and anonymous users anymore.
+* [Fix] Tracker was not working as expected on the WordPress login screen and when admin-ajax.php was being called by other scripts.
+* [Fix] Blacklist by username was incorrectly considering substrings.
+* [Fix] When running reports on date intervals, start and end of calculated timeframe were skewed by one day under certain circumstances.
+* [Fix] Link on Edit Posts/Pages counter was not working as expected (thank you, [SGURYGF](https://wordpress.org/support/topic/pagesposts-view-count-0)).
+* [Fix] Miscellaneous code optimizations and clean-up.

 = 4.2.1 =
 * [Note] If you're upgrading from a version prior to 4.0, please upgrade to version 4.0 first.
 To simplify our codebase, we removed all the upgrade scripts to support versions prior to 4.0.